help-me-mom/ng-mocks/README.md

 Returns a found DebugElement which belongs to a component with the correctly typed componentInstance, or matches a css selector.
-If a root element or a fixture aren't specified then the current fixture is used.
+If a root element or a fixture aren't specified, then the current fixture is used.

 - `ngMocks.find( fixture?, component, notFoundValue? )`
 - `ngMocks.find( fixture?, cssSelector, notFoundValue? )`